 Never heard of a vignette?
 This is a pass that some destinations—especially Eastern European countries—require for you to drive on the highways.
 Typically, vignettes are required instead of having constant toll stations.

 Vignette come in all different durations and are easily purchased at rest stations once you cross the border.
 They’re definitely necessary and easy to purchase, so don’t skip this step.
-After Portugal, Casey will be taking a road trip through Croatia and Slovenia—Croatia has tolls but Slovenia requires the vignettes.
+On our last road trip through Croatia and Slovenia, we learned that Croatia used tolls but Slovenia required the vignettes.

 Countries where vignette stickers are required include: